rochus-keller/Luon/Readme.md

 #### Status on October 16, 2024

 Improved language: constructors generate object, extended for arrays and hashmaps; extra set constructor no longer needed.
 Can generate AST for ongoing AWFY with no memory leaks.

+#### Status on October 25, 2024

+The semantic validator is complete and tested.
+I developed it in parallel with [the Luon version of the Are-we-fast-yet benchmark suite](https://github.com/rochus-keller/Are-we-fast-yet/tree/main/Luon).
+Some refactorings and language changes were necessary.
+As in Oberon-07, there is now only one INTEGER and REAL type, the former with 53 bits of precission.
+The validator was feature complete on October 22, so development took six, and testing and debugging three calendar days.

 #### Precompiled versions